Select List from over 400 JDLA Clients

 Carmella Van Vleet

-Carmella Van Vleet’s debut middle grade novel Eliza Bing is (NOT) a Big Fat Quitter (Holiday House), featuring a girl with ADHD, is a Junior Library Guild title and winner of the Christopher Award.
-Carmella's sequel, Eliza Bing is (NOT) a Star, is out through Holiday House.
-She is co-author, with astronaut Dr. Kathy Sullivan, of the non-fiction picture book To the Stars!
+Carmella Van Vleet’s debut middle-grade novel ELIZA BING IS (NOT) A BIG FAT QUITTER (Holiday House), featuring a girl with ADHD, is a Junior Library Guild title and winner of the Christopher Award.
+Carmella is also author of the middle-grade novels ELIZA BING IS (NOT) A STAR, and the upcoming NOTHING IS LITTLE (Holiday House).
+She is co-author, with astronaut Dr. Kathy Sullivan, of the non-fiction picture book TO THE STARS!
 (Charlesbridge Publishers).
-Visit carmellavanvleet.com.
+Visit www.carmellavanvleet.com.

 Carol Lynch Williams

-Carol Lynch Williams is the author of more than twenty books and the winner of the PEN Award for GLIMPSE (Simon & Schuster, 2010), winner of Nebraska’s Golden Sower Award, and multiple winner of the Utah Original Writing Competition.
-Her novel THE CHOSEN ONE (St. Martin’s, 2009) was an ALA Best Book for Young Adults and a YALSA Quick Pick for Reluctant YA Readers.
-She has an MFA in Writing for Children and Young Adults from Vermont College and helped develop the Writing and Illustrating for Young Readers conference.
+Carol Lynch Williams is the author of more than twenty books and the winner of the PEN Award for GLIMPSE (Simon & Schuster).
+Her other novels include THE CHOSEN ONE (St. Martin’s), WAITING (S&S), THE HAVEN (St Martins), SIGNED, SKYE HARPER (S&S), NEVER SAID (Zondervan), NEVER THAT FAR (Shadow Mountain), and THE MESSENGER (S&S).
+She helped develop the Writing and Illustrating for Young Readers conference.
 She lives in Utah with her five daughters.
-Visit carollynchwilliams.com.
+Visit www.carollynchwilliams.com.